 Do you know the meaning of kawaii [可愛い]?
-This Japanese word means something cute, beautiful and things like that.
+This Japanese word means something cute, pretty and stuff like that.
 Kawaii also involves sweet, kind, adorable, charming, precious, dear, and even tiny things.

 This word is internationally known thanks to Japanese pop culture and anime.
-It serves to designate objects, accessories, clothes, animals, and people who are beautiful and attractive.
-In this article, we will see a complete overview of Kawaii culture in Japan.
+It is used to designate objects, accessories, clothes, animals and people that are beautiful and attractive.
+In this article, we are going to see a complete overview of Kawaii culture in Japan.

 The origin of the word Kawaii

 The origin of the word is believed to come from “kawayushi” [かはゆし] which refers to the feeling of sympathy for the other person's misfortune.
 We can see this usage nowadays in the expression “kawaisou” [可哀想] which means poor, poor, pitiful, poor thing.

-The origin of kawaii also comes from the ancient word itawashii [労わしい] which means moving; unfortunate; overwhelming; pathetic; heartbreaking.
+The origin of kawaii also comes from the old word “Itawashii” [労わしい] which means moving; unfortunate; saddening; pathetic; heartbreaking.
 Some synonyms found in other dialects are megushi, menkoi and megoi.

 The word "Kahayushi" was established in the abbreviated form of "Kahohayushi", and the verbal word was "Kawayui", which was later changed to "Kawaii".
 It originally meant “embarrassing” with the feeling that “the other person is incredibly superior.

-Over time, the word began to refer to the feeling of caring for a partner in a sorry state.
+Over time the word began to refer to the feeling of caring for a partner in a sorry state.
 It is difficult to understand the origin and changes that this word has had over the years, or how it got such an opposite meaning.

-The word is composed of the ideograms (可) which means acceptable and (愛) which means love.
+The word is made up of the characters (可) meaning acceptable and (愛) meaning love.

 We already know that this word can mean something related to cuteness.
 More specifically, it is a Japanese adjective used to describe a person's feeling of affection, such as primacy or love, in some sense.

 Derivatives include Kawarashii [可愛らしい] which means charming, sweet, and cute.
-We also have the verb kawaigaru [可愛がる] which means loving, caring, being affectionate, treating with tenderness, pampering, showing favoritism, being partial, caressing and mocking.
+We also have the verb Kawaigaru [可愛がる] which means to love, care, be affectionate, treat tenderly, pamper, show favoritism, be partial, caress and mock.